 Here are the ways you can deposit and withdraw money from a Chase savings account.

-- Cash Deposit / Withdrawal (Deposit at Branch only / Withdraw via Branch or ATM)
+- First of all through Cash Deposits / Withdrawal (Deposit at Branch only / Withdraw via Branch or ATM)

 What Are Chase Bank’s Account Fees?